sorgelig/Amstrad_MiST/README.md

 * eZ0 - LowROM(OS) + Page 0(Basic) + subsequent pages depending on size.

 ### Notes
-You can load several expansions.
+- You can load several expansions.
 With every load the system will reboot.
 System ROM also can be replaced the same way.
 To restore original ROM you have to reload the core (Alt-F12).
+- Some demos sets up the CRTC to emit sync signals which are only compatible with the original Amstrad monitor, or CRT displays.
+Enabling "Video & Audio => Sync signals: Filtered" tries to change these signals to be more LCD compatible, however it doesn't work in every case.

 ### MiSTer specific
 You can define boot extensions to automatically load at start of core.
 Use following name rules: